cokelaer/damona/README.rst

 DAMONA
 ######

-Damona is a collections of singularity recipes that can be used to build software used in NGS pipelines.
-Damona allows a quick and easy installation of the related containers.
-If you prefer, you can build the container images locally as well.
+Damona is a singularity environment manager.

+Damona started as a small collections of singularity recipes to help installing third-party tools for `Sequana pipelines <a href="https://sequana.readthedocs.io>`_ and is now used to download singularity images but more importantly set different environments (e.g. one per pipeline).

+In a nutshell, it puts together the logic of Conda environments with the reproducibility of singularity containers.
+We believe it could be useful for other projects and therefore decided to release it.

 .. image:: https://badge.fury.io/py/damona.svg
     :target: https://pypi.python.org/pypi/damona